Testing Simultaneous Diagonalizability: Applications

-Since the test statistic in \autoref{cor:multi} gives a relatively large p-value, we may conclude that one fails to reject $H_0$ with quite strong evidence, and it could be an attempt to consider that these coefficients matrices share eigenvectors.
+Since the test statistic in \autoref{cor:multi} gives a relatively large p-value and taking into consideration the test results of our pairwise test as well as the test performances in the simulation study, we may conclude that one fails to reject $H_0$.
+Our test results provide evidence that it is reasonable to assume that the coefficient matrices share the same eigenvectors.
 The approximated common left eigenvectors $V$ and the new shared variables are

-In addition we conduct the partial test for one common eigenvector ($k=1$) on all 8 coefficient matrices, and get that the p-values equal 0.737 from chi-squared test \eqref{eqn:partchi} and 0.964 from Gamma test \eqref{eqn:partgam}.
-In addition, when considering $k = 2$, the test \eqref{eqn:partgam} gives the p-value 0.948.
-Recall the transformed variables have the following notation $\bm{z}_t^c = (\bm{z}_t[1], \bm{z}_t[2], \bm{z}_t^c[3])$, where the first two variables (without sup-script $c$) are shared across all 8 countries.
-The two common variables $\bm{z}_t[1]$, and $\bm{z}_t[2]$ that only depend on itself in expectation are
+In addition, we conduct the partial test for one common eigenvector ($k=1$) on all eight coefficient matrices, and get that the p-values equal 0.737 from the chi-squared test \eqref{eqn:partchi} and 0.964 from the gamma approximation \eqref{eqn:part_approx}.
+In addition, when considering $k = 2$, \eqref{eqn:part_approx} gives the p-value 0.948.
+Recall that the transformed variables have the following notation $\bm{z}_t^c = (\bm{z}_t[1], \bm{z}_t[2], \bm{z}_t^c[3])$, where the first two variables (without superscript $c$) are shared across all eight countries.
+The two common variables $\bm{z}_t[1]$ and $\bm{z}_t[2]$ that only depend on itself in expectation are

 Note that $\bm{z}_t[1]$ and $\bm{z}_t[2]$ correspond to the first and third row of $V$ in \eqref{eqn:Vinv} respectively, with a bit rescaling and fluctuations.